 The vast majority of cotton seeds today are also genetically modified (GM).
 GM cotton is pest resistant and weed resistant, but the plants cannot naturally reproduce, meaning new crops need to be bought and planted with every new season.
 Alongside the globalisation of the cotton industry, the introduction of GM crops poses a number of challenges in developing countries.
 But before you despair, there is a silver lining to this cotton cloud…

 There are no chemicals or pesticides used in the production of organic cotton.
 This makes it safer to harvest, safer to wear and much better the environment.
-Look for organic clothing brands with accreditations from the Global Organic Textile Standard (GOTS), Fairtrade or the Better Cotton Initiative.
+Look for organic clothing brands with accreditations from the Global Organic Textile Standard (GOTS) or the Fairtrade Textile Standard.

 Hemp – marijuana’s ‘sober cousin’ – is a wonderfully versatile plant.
 While now its uses range from food to building materials, to body care, to biofuel, it has been cultivated and used for hundreds of years as a fabric.
 The more that you wash and wear hemp fabric, the softer it becomes.
 This efficient, nutrient-rich plant is much kinder to the environment than many other fabrics as it requires very little water, no pesticides and naturally fertilises the soil it grows in.